Illinois

 Official results are never available on Election Day.
 Election officials are working around the clock to count an unprecedented number of ballots, and it’s essential that they take the time to make sure every vote is counted.

-Official election results will be uploaded on the Illinois Board of Elections website, within 5 days after the completion of the state canvass.
+Official election results will be uploaded on the Illinois Board of Elections website as they become available.

 Official Results